Roger Jowell: Recognition

 Jowell was appointed a CBE in 2001 and was knighted in the 2008 New Year Honours for services to social science.
 He served for two years as vice-president of the Royal Statistical Society and was awarded the Market Research Society Gold Medal.

+Sir Roger Jowell Memorial Lecture

-City, University of London holds the annual Professor Sir Roger Jowell Memorial Lecture in his honour.
+Since 2014, City, University of London has held an annual lecture his memory.